 Source: NAFSA Publication

-Things to consider before going abroad
+Some questions to consider before going abroad

 Third Party or Affiliate Programs: Students participating in programs through other universities or providers should contact the sponsor of the program for information on how to request accommodation for a disability.